 Some say you can assemble the dish and put it in an air-tight container or a sealable plastic bag and freeze it for up to three months.

 If you’re looking to reheat it for lunch then put the mac and cheese in individual serving containers.

-How to reheat it
+How to reheat and make in advance

 If you plan to make it ahead, it’s best to keep the macaroni and the cheese sauce separate if you know you’ll be reheating it later.

 Some types of gluten-free pasta get soggy or weird when mixed with sauce and then refrigerated.

 If you know that your macaroni won’t get soggy, then you can reheat this gluten-free mac and cheese just like any other mac and cheese.